The Fundamentals of Traction

 Traction is the story of why a company is inevitably going to achieve venture-scale fit told through a compelling presentation of trends.

-trend is the general movement over time of a statistically detectable change; also a statistical curve reflecting this change. — Merriam-Webster
+A trend is the general movement over time of a statistically detectable change; also a statistical curve reflecting this change. — Merriam-Webster

 Constructing this narrative is as much an art as it is a science, and effectively assembling it requires an understanding of trends as they relate to the scalability of a particular venture.
 This requires an understanding of the fundamental nature of the particular startup, and how it relates to other successful startups that have told similar narratives.